 So then, how do you get there?
 Well first, the most obvious way to fix your lack of a degree is to get one.
 While you may be concerned about things such as previous grades, there are a lot of colleges that have different requirements for older students—giving you a chance that you may not have thought you had.
 However, it’s important to note that this path will take a few years and likely a fair amount of money.
-In fact, the national estimated average for a four year computer science degree is $162,888.
+In fact, the national estimated average for a four year CS degree is $162,888.

 But how do you know what kind of bootcamp is right for you?
 There is often a lot of information on colleges across the country, but with bootcamps being a relatively new concept, it can be difficult to sort through them.
 Some things to look out for are how involved they are in helping you network, whether the price is affordable for you, and the kinds of languages and skills they teach.
-A good place to start is with the Beginner’s Guide to Web Development so that you can take a look at the various facets of programming and see which most piques your interest.
+A good place to start becoming a developer is with the Beginner’s Guide to Web Development so that you can take a look at the various facets of programming and see which most piques your interest.

 Just because you don’t have a degree through a CS program does not mean that you cannot have the career of your dreams.
 Bootcamps teach and have made careers in this space more universally accessible, and who knows?
 Perhaps soon being a software engineer without a degree will become the standard.